Ovski4/expenses-categorizer/README.md

 ------------------

 The current implementation can import transactions from account statements coming from the following banks:
- * Crédit Mutuel
+ * Crédit Mutuel (parser service here)
  * Caisse d'épargne

+Source code for these parsers can be found at https://github.com/Ovski4/account-statement-parsers.

 To add a new file parser, create a new class that implements **AbstractFileParser**.
+The symfony framework will take care of creating tagged services automatically and update the user interface (the forms) accordingly.

 You will have to implement the following methods:
- * parse() : returns an array of Transactions object.
+ * parse() : returns an array of [Transactions objects](src/Entity/Transaction.php).
  * getName() : returns a string that will appear in urls
  * getLabel() : returns a string that will be used in forms and alerts (a human readable string).